 Focus on what you do have.
 Here are some examples of what you can do:

 Take The First Step With Disney Codeillusion

 You can take many first steps towards becoming a web developer, but it all begins with learning how to code.
-Disney Codeillusion can make it simple, fun, and highly accessible:
+Whether you are looking for a coding program yourself, or your kid has expressed an interest in web development and computer coding for kids, Disney Codeillusion can make it simple, fun, and highly accessible:

 Now that you know how to become a web developer, you can put the plan into action.
 Start your learning path today by signing up for Disney Codeillusion’s free trial here.